mHamzaArain/bike_ride_NeuralNetwork_scratch/README.md

-# bike_ride_NeuralNetwork_scratch
-Implemented Neural Network from scratch
+# Implemented Neural Network from scratch